dotnet/docs/docs/csharp/whats-new/tutorials/records.md

 You can also declare *positional records* using a more concise syntax.
 The compiler synthesizes more methods for you when you declare positional records:

 - A primary constructor whose parameters match the positional parameters on the record declaration.
-- Public init-only properties for each parameter of a primary constructor.
+- Public properties for each parameter of a primary constructor.
+These properties are *init-only* for `record class` types and `readonly record struct` types.
+For `record struct` types, they are *read-write*.
 - A `Deconstruct` method to extract properties from the record.

 ## Build temperature data